Calendar System Reference

 Each calendar also has an epoch — a year-zero or year-one anchor — which is why the current year number varies so widely.
 The Hebrew epoch is the traditional creation date; the Islamic epoch is the Hijra; the Buddhist epoch precedes the Common Era by 543 years.

 The tool calls Intl.DateTimeFormat with a calendar option for each system.
-A formatter created with { calendar: "islamic" } renders today’s Gregorian date as its Hijri equivalent entirely in the browser.
+A formatter created with { calendar: "islamic" } renders today’s Gregorian date as its Hijri equivalent entirely in the browser, with no network request.

 Leap rules differ sharply: the Julian calendar over-counts leap years and has drifted 13 days behind the Gregorian since 1582.
 The Gregorian 400-year rule (skip century leap years unless divisible by 400) keeps it accurate to about one day in 3,000 years.
 When storing dates, prefer the Gregorian/ISO 8601 form and convert for display only.